Convención celebrates 100 years of UFM, approves bylaw changes

 As a pastor’s kid, I have seen the good, the bad and the ugly of church life.
 Like many PK’s, I struggled through rebellion and making my faith my own.
 I have felt the sting of “godly” people doing ungodly things and the heartache and confusion of my own family being their target.
 I understand, now, the financial toll of a sacrificial life of ministry.
 I can also say that I have seen the fulfillment and passion that that same life can bring.

-My parents were not perfect by any means--they would be the first to/p>/p>... [continue]
+My parents were not perfect by any means--they would be the first to admit their failures-- but as a product of their life of ministry, I can say there is so much that... [continue]

 UN LUGAR DONDE HOSPEDARSE, UN CAMINO A LA RESTAURACIÓN